- Explore CGIS Programs

 - Contact on-site partners, faculty, or program assistants about any health, safety, or security concerns related to your travel.
 CGIS’s Health and Safety Advisor is also a resource.

-A side trip is when a student participating on a UM global experience, such as a CGIS program, travels for personal reasons.
-It is recommended to register for a side trip if the travel destination is around or greater than 40 miles (60 kilometers) from the program site and/or involves spending one or more nights away from the program's base city.
+Personal travel is defined as when a student participating on a UM global experience, such as a CGIS program, travels for personal reasons.
+It is recommended to register for a personal trip if the travel destination is around or greater than 40 miles (60 kilometers) from the program site and/or involves spending one or more nights away from the program's base city.

-Using the side trip function within MCompass, students can register travel dates and destinations.
-Registering side trips allows University of Michigan emergency responders to locate, contact, and support students in the event of an emergency.
+Using the personal travel function within MCompass, students can register travel dates and destinations.
+Registering these trips allows University of Michigan emergency responders to locate, contact, and support students in the event of an emergency.